project-aries/gradle-docker-applications-plugin/README.md

       main { // required

       }
-      data { // optional
+      data { // optional and will inherit image properties from `main` if not defined

       }
    }
 }
 ```
+Each dockerized-application gets exactly 2 containers created: **main** and **data**.
+The **main** container is your runtime or the thing that's actually running the application.
+The **data** container is the place the **main** container will write its data (or state) too thereby having a clear separation between the running instance and the data it creates.

+The **main** container is an instance of [MainContainer](https://github.com/project-aries/gradle-docker-application-plugin/blob/master/src/main/groovy/com/aries/gradle/docker/application/plugin/domain/MainContainer.groovy) with the **data** container being an instance of [DataContainer](https://github.com/project-aries/gradle-docker-application-plugin/blob/master/src/main/groovy/com/aries/gradle/docker/application/plugin/domain/DataContainer.groovy) and both inherit from [AbstractContainer](https://github.com/project-aries/gradle-docker-application-plugin/blob/master/src/main/groovy/com/aries/gradle/docker/application/plugin/domain/AbstractContainer.groovy).
+Each are just docker containers at the end of the day with the caveat that the **data** container only ever gets created while the **main** container is not only created but is started and expected to stay running.

-Each of these is an instance of [AbstractContainer](https://github.com/project-aries/gradle-docker-application-plugin/blob/master/src/main/groovy/com/aries/gradle/docker/application/plugin/domain/AbstractContainer.groovy) and has various properties and methods for you to set and further configure the underlying container.
-A real world example on how stand-up a postgres alpine database would look like:
+A real world example on how to stand-up a postgres alpine database would look like:

 ```
 applications {